- No NFC South team has a winning record.

 - The Buccaneers (-350) are the favorites to win the division.

-The Buccaneers were down by 13 points with less than five minutes remaining, their NFL odds to make the playoffs seemingly evaporating with every failed drive.
+The Buccaneers were down by 13 points with less than five minutes remaining, their odds of making the playoffs seemingly evaporating with every failed drive.

 But Tom Brady was behind center.
 Tampa Bay would be just fine.